Men and women: equality under the microscope2017 Edition

 There are four reports providing in-depth analyses of different aspects of gender inequalities.
 The first describes recent progress made in France on female access to managerial and supervisory categories at the start of their working lives.
 The second is an inventory of the pension gap between men and women in retirement in Europe.
 The third report looks at male and female delinquency and differences in the way they are dealt with by the legal system in France.
 The last report covers stereotypes of the social roles of men and women.

 Around thirty data sheets present key data and European comparisons, to complete this overview of men and women.
+More information is available only in French on the French pages of the website.

 Social roles of men and women.
 The enduring idea of a maternal vocation for women despite the decline in adherence to gender stereotypesInsee Références - Edition 2017